jotcodeofficial/GKAD/README.md

-# Quick reference
+# Introduction
 Welcome to the Gitlab Kubernetes Application Deployer (GKAD).

-# Quick reference (cont.)
+# Quick reference
 * Where to file docker-related issues: [https://github.com/jotcodeofficial/GKAD/issues](https://github.com/jotcodeofficial/GKAD/issues)

 # What is GKAD?
 GKAD is an opinionated application framework that lays the groundwork so that you can deploy your applications to your kubernetes cluster using a gitlab-ci.yml file.
 This gets you off the ground fast and lets you have reliable builds with continous deployment.

-For more information and related blog posts, please visit [JotCode.com](https://jotcode.com).
+For more information and related blog posts, please visit [Jotcode.com](https://jotcode.com).

 # How to get started
 Hey there, Lets begin!